 The tribunal comprises eight transparent administrators who were democratically elected every two years by the farmers.
 They don black cloaks and sit in a semi-circle as the proceeding takes place.
 Today, travellers can witness the re-enactment of this age-old affair every Thursday at 12:00 p.m. in front of the Apostles’ Gate.

 The cathedral comprises a hybrid of styles from Gothic and Baroque to Romanesque.
 Also, it is said to be the place where the Holy Grail is kept.

-It comes in a beautiful courtyard with orange trees and Gothic style hall that served as a trade centre during the medieval period.
+It features a beautiful courtyard with orange trees, and Gothic style hall that served as a trade centre during the medieval period.

 A great place to do people watching.

 The place to try refreshing gelato while being entertained by street performers.
 The tourist shuttle bus that brings tourists around the city also departs from here.

 Shop for a variety of exquisite handcrafted porcelain figurines by the world’s finest porcelain producer.

 It’s a famous shopping mall chain in Spain that meets Valencianos’ retail needs.